the-road-to-graphql/react-graphql-github-apollo/README.md

   * Optimistic Updates
   * Pagination
   * Optimistic Fetch (e.g. Issues)
-    * not everywhere for the purpose of demonstrating
+    * not everywhere for the purpose of demonstrating though

 ## Installation